island-is/island.is/libs/clients/rsk/company-registry/README.md

 # Clients Company Registry

-This is a client for Company Registry, providing access to endpoints for fetching Company information by nationalId as well as Company information search.
+This is a client for Company Registry, providing access to two endpoints:

+- for fetching Company information by national id
+- Company information search.

 ## Running unit tests